realiti4/pip-upgrade/README.md

 - Gets dependencies in lower case, so skips packages like Pillow and Cython.
 This'll be improved.

 - Add an arg to not upgrade local packapes installed with 'pip install .'

-- This should be fixed with 0.3.0 - Let's say x package holding y.
-They got an update at the same time and now x package requires y at a higher minimum version than it was holding it for. y packege won't be upgraded unless 'pip-upgrade' is run twice.